BrianWill/byteschool/markdown/go/compilation, packages.md

+## compiling Go code

+To compile Go code, you'll need to install and set up the Go tools:

+ 1. download the installer for your platform from [golang.org](http://golang.org)
+ 2. run the installer
+ 3. create a directory under which you want to keep all of your Go source code
+ 4. create an [***environment***](https://en.wikipedia.org/wiki/Environment_variable) variable called *GOPATH*, setting it to your new directory
+ 5. if you don't have it already, install [Git](https://git-scm.com/downloads)

+The Go tools are meant to be run from the command line because we need to pass in arguments.
+The first argument to `go` is the *subcommand*, which specifies what you want to do, *e.g.* *run*, *build*, *install*.

 ## packages

-Go code is organized into namespaces called packages.
-The first line of code in a source file must be a *package statement* stating the name of the containing package:
+Go source files are organized into ***packages***.
+The first line of code in a source file must be a *package statement* stating the name of its containing package:

 ```
 package foo;            // this source file is part of a package called 'foo'
 ```

-The source files of a package should all be stored in a directory under `GOPATH/src` ('src', short for 'source').
+The source files of a package should all be stored in a directory under `GOPATH/src` ('src' is short for 'source').
 The relative path to this directory is the package's ***import path***.
 For example, a package stored at `GOPATH/src/foo/bar/ack` has import path `foo/bar/ack`.

 By convention, the last component of a package's import path should be the same as its name, *e.g.* each source file in `GOPATH/src/foo/bar/ack` would have `package ack;` as its first statement.

+## imports

 To use code from another package in a source file, you must import that package by its import path using an `import` statement: